vtodd15/vtodd15.github.io/aurora/README.txt

 -------------------------------------------

-You can contact me, Vita, either through the sites listed in the "Contact Vita" menu, or through discord (uraniumUmbrella#6334) or email (yuyugamedev@gmail.com).
+You can contact me, Vita, either through the sites listed in the "Contact Vita" menu, or email (yuyugamedev@gmail.com).
 Please let me know if you find any bugs, or if you have any feedback!

 -------------------------------------------